statisticalbiotechnology/cb2030/lab/Lab0/readme.md

 2. Launch **Jupyter Notebook** by clicking **[Launch]**.
 3. Navigate to and open the `Lab0.ipynb` notebook.
 4. Run the **first cell** by clicking on **[&#9658; Run]**.
-    * You only need to run the first cell for now.
+    * You only need to run the first cell to test the software.
+The rest of the notebook gives you an introduction on how to use Jupyter notebooks.
 5. If you didn't get any errors, your **Python** installation is ready! :D

-6. You can close the notebook.
+## Introduction to Jupyter notebooks.

+The rest of the notebook will give you an overview of how to use Jupyter notebooks, something we will use a lot on the course.
+You can now try to follow it along.

+If you have encountered any problems during the software installation, or have any question on how to use notebooks, bring your questions to lab session **C0**.